danielknox/lorawan_network_tester/README.md

 #### Menu

-On boot you will be presented with the [Menu](#Menu-Image) screen containing the following functions:
+On boot you will be presented with the "Menu" screen containing the following functions:
   - [Survey](#survey)
   - [Sweep](#sweep)
   - [Settings](#settings)